webbgeorge/castkeeper/website/docs/getting-started/installation.md

 ### Docker Compose

-Below is a simple Docker Compose setup, using SQLite and local file storage in a Docker volume `castkeeper_data`.
+Below is a simple Docker Compose setup, using local file storage in a Docker volume `castkeeper_data`.

 See [configuration](/getting-started/configuration#docker-compose) for
 how to set up the `castkeeper.yml` file.